johndeighan/basic-crud/README.md

 need to modify the files implementing the interface**.

-In this project, the interface is implemented in Angular (i.e. version 2+), so that includes the Angular component TypeScript files and any referenced HTML and CSS files.
+In this project, the interface is implemented in Angular (i.e. version 2+), so files that should **not** need to be modified include the Angular component
+TypeScript files and any referenced HTML and CSS files.
-The data will be stored in an Angular service, so the only changes required to fetch the data from a remote server should be to the file implementing the service.
+The data will be fetched from an Angular service, so the only changes required to fetch the data from a remote server should be to the file implementing this service.

 Via the interface, you should be able to: